John Goodall: Family and early life

+Club career

 Early career

 Goodall played for Kilmarnock Burns, and then got into the second eleven team of Kilmarnock Athletic.
 He made his first team debut for Kilmarnock Athletic in September 1880 in a 3–1 victory over Mauchline, at Holm Quarry Park, Kilmarnock.
 He scored four goals in Kilmarnock Athletic's 7–1 win over Ayr on 17 September 1881 in a first round match of the 1881–82 Scottish Cup played at Kilmarnock.
 In December 1881 he scored three goals for Ayrshire against Renfrewshire at Paisley, and his performance was reviewed very positively in the Athletic News.
 On 28 January 1882, at Cliftonville in north Belfast, he played on the right wing for Ayrshire again, this time against a team composed of players representing the Belfast and district football association.
 Ayrshire won the game 12–0 and John Goodall scored a goal.
 On 18 February 1882, Kilmarnock Athletic played in the semi-final of the Scottish Cup against Queen's Park F.C. at Hampden Park.
 Kilmarnock Athletic lost 3–2.
 But John Goodall gave a very creditable performance.

 On 17 March 1883 his team played a replayed semi-final of the 1882–83 Scottish Cup, but lost 2–0 at home against Vale of Leven.

 He represented Ayrshire again on 19 November 1883 at Kilmarnock in a match against a Lancashire representative team.
 Ayrshire won 6–3, and after the game Goodall was described in one review as being the best forward in the county.